Chalukya dynasty: Coinage

 The Badami Chalukyas minted coins that were of a different standard compared to the coins of the northern kingdoms.
 The coins had Nagari and Kannada legends.
 The coins of Mangalesha had the symbol of a temple on the obverse and a 'sceptre between lamps' or a temple on the reverse.
 Pulakeshin II's coins had a caparisoned lion facing right on the obverse and a temple on the reverse.
 The coins weighed 4 grams and were called, in old-Kannada, hun (or honnu) and had fractions such as fana (or fanam) and the quarter fana (the modern day Kannada equivalent being hana – which literally means "money").
 A gold coin called gadyana is mentioned in a record at the Vijayeshwara Temple at Pattadakal, which later came to be known as varaha (their royal emblem).

 Religion

+The Chalukyas supported multiple faiths, but unlike the Rashtrakutas and Gangas whose personal religious affiliations are better known, the personal faith of the Chalukyas remains unclear.
+Scholars have given different views. some suggest Jainism while others suggest Hinduism.
+However, many scholars such as Hampa N and S. Settar point out that Jainism was a prominent religion during the early Chalukya period.

+Hampa and Settar suggest that Puligere (modern Lakshmeshwara), the first capital of the Chalukyas, was a major Jain centre.
+Historical records and local tradition mention that there were more than 300 Basadis or likely more around Puligere region.
+The present Someshwara temple is believed, based on inscriptions and historical evidence, to have originally been a Jain temple built during the reign of Pulakeshin, along with the Shanka Basadi constructed by Pulakeshin II and his family.
+An inscription fixed on the left wall of the Shanka Basadi at Basti-Bana at Lakshmeshwara, records a grant of 500 nivartanas of land to the north of Puligere-nagara for the worship of "Shankha-Jinendra (Bhagwan Neminatha)".
+It was made by Durgasakti, son of Kundasakti and grandson of Vijayasakti of the Sendra lineage.
+The same inscription mentions that Pulakeshin II was also known as "Ereyamma".
+The Shanka Basadi was one of the most famous Jain shrines during the Chalukya period.